 In addition to CADs, larger subdivisions can be developed with private or public streets built to county standards.
-Such largerscale subdivisions also follow the full subdivision process.
-The developer or consulting engineer takes each project through an approval with process DCRPC staff as well as engineering an with the process oversight of the County Engineering staff.
+Such largerscale subdivisions also full follow the subdivision process.
+The developer or consulting engineer takes each project through an approval process with the DCRPC staff as well as an engineering process with the oversight of the County Engineering staff.